+(2) Messrs.
+Baron and Finn were appointed as Directors of the Company on June 17, 2013.

+(3) Messrs.
+Maher and Lazar are employees of, and compensated by, the Advisor.

+(4) Mr. Lazar was nominated for election as a Director of the Company on March 5, 2014.

-- (2) Messrs.
-Maher and Lazar are employees of, and compensated by, the Advisor. - (3) Ms. Pankovcin is currently an employee of, and compensated by, BlackRock Investment Management, LLC. - (4) Mr. Fitzgerald is currently an employee of, and compensated by, BlackRock Financial Management, Inc.
+(5) Ms. Pankovcin is currently an employee of, and compensated by, BlackRock Investment Management, LLC.

+(6) Mr. Fitzgerald is currently an employee of, and compensated by, BlackRock Financial Management, Inc.

-As compensation for serving on our Board, each Independent Director received an annual fee of \$100,000 in 2012.
+As compensation for serving on our Board, each Independent Director received an annual fee of \$100,000 in 2013.
 Additionally, each Independent Director receives meeting attendance fees of \$2,500 (\$1,250 for telephonic attendance) per board meeting and \$1,000 (\$500 for telephonic attendance) per committee meeting attended plus reimbursement of reasonable out-of-pocket expenses incurred in connection with such attendance.
 In addition, the chairperson of the audit committee receives an annual fee of \$7,500 and the chairperson of any other committee receives an annual fee of \$2,500 for their additional services in these capacities.
 In addition, we purchase directors' and officers' liability insurance on behalf of our directors and officers.